 Why is NAID AAA Certification important for SSD destruction?

+(4) sealed-bin chain of custody; and (5) particle-size verification for the Destroy method category.
+For SSDs specifically, the NAID AAA scope covers SSD shredder calibration to particle size ≤ 2 mm and SSD-specific equipment (different from HDD shredders calibrated for 3.5-inch platters).
 For enterprises, secure SSD destruction is not optional—it is a regulatory, legal, and reputational imperative.
-Rely on NIST SP 800-88, demand NAID AAA certified processes, and never settle for outdated or unverifiable methods.
+Rely on NIST SP 800-88 r1, demand NAID AAA certified processes, and never settle for outdated or unverifiable methods.
 For expert guidance and certified SSD destruction services, contact Data Destruction, Inc. today.